Quest-maker-team/quest-maker/docs/analogues.md

 ## Advantages
 QuestMaker doesn't need special application to play quests due to telegram bot.

-There is ability to create private quests.
+There is ability to create both private and public quests.